What is data enrichment?

 Buying signals that indicate when accounts are in-market

-Why data enrichment matters for B2B sales and marketing
+Why B2B data enrichment matters for sales and marketing

 Your CRM data goes stale fast.
 Contacts change jobs constantly, and this data decay accelerates without continuous maintenance.

 Companies get acquired, downsize, or pivot into new markets.
 The phone number that worked last quarter bounces this quarter.
+Forbes estimates 91% of CRM data is incomplete, a structural problem that manual updates cannot solve.

 This decay creates real problems: